Why Are Replacement Medications Necessary during Detox?

 Medications are frequently used during the course of drug and alcohol detox.
 Several medications have been FDA-approved to treat withdrawal from different substances, as well as to assist in relapse prevention.
 Medications that ease the symptoms of withdrawal can help an individual through the detox process; however, additional therapeutic treatment is still needed in order to fully recover from addiction.

 Many of the medications used to treat dependence and addiction ease symptoms of withdrawal.
 Other medications used in detox help prevent relapse by re-establishing normal brain function, which decreases cravings.
-One study by SAMHSA found that medication was used in nearly 80 percent of treatment facilities that offer detox services.
+One study by SAMHSA/a> found that medication was used in nearly 80 percent of treatment facilities that offer detox services.

 According to NIDA, there are medications that are approved to help with opioid, tobacco, and alcohol withdrawal.
 Regardless of the specific medication used, all medications are intended to lessen the intensity of withdrawal symptoms, reduce the likelihood of relapse, and encourage long-term sobriety.

 The medications used in opioid detox are often term replacement medications, as they essentially replace the opiate that was being abused, such as prescription painkillers and heroin.
 Over time, the dosage of the replacement medication is lowered, and clients are slowly weaned off that medication, making the withdrawal process easier since it is managed.